-Report to: Trust B Trust Board
+Report to: Trust Board

-Date of meeting: 24 Sept 24 September 2019
+Date of meeting: 24 September 2019

-Report title: Trust Bo oard Forward Planner
+Report title: Trust Board Forward Planner

 Agenda item: 18

-Report Author(s): Philippa Harding, Director of Corporat e Govern nance
+Report Author(s): Philippa Harding, Director of Corporate Governance

-Presented by: Philippa Harding, Director of Corporat e Govern nance
+Presented by: Philippa Harding, Director of Corporate Governance

 History: • nner is based upon previous y to best practice in the constru

-Status: $\boxtimes$ Assurance $\boxtimes$ Discussion
+Status: \boxtimes Assurance Discussion

-Decision $\boxtimes$ Information
+Decision \boxtimes Information

 Background / Purpos se.

-the 2019/20 financial y years and upon best p This is intended to be at Board meetings dur business needs of the year.
-It is practice in a framevering the foot organisa with an updated forward plans based upon the business con the construction of Board agreement, setting out the prward plan period.
-It will be uption. nducted bendas. by the Board in previous n business to be conducted
+This report provides the Board with an updated forward plan for Board meetings until the end of the 2019/20 financial year.
+It is based upon the business conducted by the Board in previous years and upon best practice in the construction of Board agendas.
+This is intended to be a framework document, setting out the minimum business to be conducted at Board meetings during the forward plan period.
+It will be updated regularly to reflect the business needs of the organisation.
+Recommendation(s):

-Recommendation(s): The Board is asked to comment on the proposed forward plan for Board meetings until the end of the 2019/20 financial year.
+The Board is asked to the 2019/20 financial y commer /ear. nt on the proposed forward pla owing Board Assurance Fra

-This report relates to the following Board Assurance Framework (BAF) or other risk: Failure to ensure that the Board spends its time at meetings appropriately could result in an inability to conduct its business and result in poor governance.
+Failure to ensure that the Boar d spends its time at meetings and result in poor governance appropria

-Please indicate which Board Assurance Framework (BAF) risk it relates to:
+Please indicate whic h Board Assurance Framework (BAI) risk it relates to:

 Clinical and Quality

 Performance

 Financial

 Workforce